-For those who are interested in the development in biogas technology, a new advantage of anaerobic digestion for Land Carbon Storage is beginning to emerge from recent work on the policy changes needed by the UK government to reduce global warming, by the UK's Committee on Climate Change (CCC).
+For those who are interested in the development of biogas technology, a new advantage of anaerobic digestion for Land Carbon Storage is beginning to emerge from recent work on the policy changes needed by the UK government to reduce global warming, by the UK's Committee on Climate Change (CCC).

-To some this might seem to be a highly technical subject of little interest, but read-on to find out why that would be a mistake.
+To some, this might seem to be a highly technical subject of little interest, but read on to find out why that would be a mistake.

 Background to the Newly Acknowledged Advantage of Anaerobic Digestion for Land Carbon Storage

 In the future the ability of the AD process to provide suitable biomass (i.e. as digestate) to raise the carbon content held within our soils is likely to become a major factor driving the development of AD and biogas technology globally.